gordonguthrie/pometo/docs/technical_reference/functions_the_negation_minus_function.md

 ## Dyadic Use On Floats And Integers

-`-` is a dyadic operator that works in two ways.
+`-` is a dyadic function that works in two ways.

 If the `rho` of both sides is the same it performs zip-wise subtraction